Healthy Homes Assessment Karaka Bays

 Insulation Karaka Bays

-Ceiling and underfloor insulation is mandatory for all rent homes since July 1, 2019.
-Property managers and landlords have to make sure that the insulation meets this new standard.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space may require to be filled with or replaced.
+The insulation of the ceiling and underfloor has been compulsory on all rental houses since 1 July 2019.
+All landlords and property managers have to make sure the insulation meets this new standard.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space might require to be replaced or replaced.

 Karaka Bays Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about what’s inside the building but you must make sure there is somewhere to allow surface, rain and ground water to go and prevent it from getting into the building.
-When it is about damp and water, it’s often not apparent that it can cause a lot of trouble and end up causing the property to suffer and affecting your tenant’s well-being.
+The security of your rental home from water damage isn’t only about the inside; you have to make sure there is somewhere for surface, rain and ground water to go and prevent it from getting into the building.
+When it comes to moisture and damp it’s frequently not apparent that it can cause a lot of trouble that can cause the property to suffer and harming the tenant’s health.

-Rental properties must have effective drainage to remove rainwater, storm water and ground water, which includes an appropriate runoff or outfall.
-Making sure that the water is able to go, and also that it doesn’t sit beneath structures is an important aspect of making sure your property is dry.
+Rental properties must have effective drainage to remove floodwaters, surface water, and ground water, which includes an appropriate runoff or outfall.
+Making sure the water has a location to go and that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-Alongside a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between your floor and ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+Alongside a drainage system to prevent moisture from entering, if your apartment has an enclosed gap between the floor and the ground, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-Ground moisture barriers are generally an insulating sheet of polythene laid over the ground, to block any moisture in the ground from rising into the structure.
-It also assists in preventing moisture damage to the underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground to prevent any moisture in the ground from getting into the home.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection